felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.41.0-dev.1 =

-(2019/03/29) Updated Schema Product markup to use the Schema AggregateOffer type for multiple offers (aka WooCommerce product variations).
+(2019/03/29) Updated Schema Product markup (Pro version) to use the Schema AggregateOffer type for multiple offers (aka WooCommerce product variations).

 = 1.40.1 =